Abiud/Lingappan2023_Modulation_of_Recovery_pnd1_21_scRNASeq/README.md

 # Modulation of Recovery from Neonatal Hyperoxic Lung Injury by Sex as a Biological Variable
 https://www.biorxiv.org/content/10.1101/2023.08.09.552532v1.abstract

-Please refer to the GEO dataset for a link to the publication.

 The book folder contains quarto files with a step by step analysis.
 The R folder conatins all of the functions used on each step.